reyhhan/BlueLagoon/README.md

 - The project integrates with the Stripe payment gateway and Syncfusion library
 - In order to test the Booking functionality, ensure you have a test user account on Stripe.com
 - For generating the PDF and Word document obtain a Syncfusion community license or a free trail license

+Acknowledgements
+- This project was built under the guidance of Bhrugen Patel via a course at Udemy.com.